dlt-hub/dlt/docs/website/blog/2024-05-28-openapi-pipeline.md

 Our tool does its best to pick out the necessary details and detect the rest to generate the complete pipeline for you.

 The information required for taking those decisions comes from:
-- The OpenAPI Spec (endpoints, auth)
+- The OpenAPI [Spec](https://github.com/dlt-hub/openapi-specs) (endpoints, auth)
-- The dlt REST API Source which attempts to detect pagination
+- The dlt [REST API Source](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api) which attempts to detect pagination
-- The dlt OpenAPI Source which attempts to detect incremental logic and dependent requests.
+- The [dlt init OpenAPI generator](https://dlthub.com/docs/dlt-ecosystem/verified-sources/openapi-generator) which attempts to detect incremental logic and dependent requests.

 ### How well does it work?